-They will also go some way to beat the hosepipe bans that have been imposed over recent years, not to mention saving you money if you have a water meter.
+Butts will also go some way to beat the hosepipe bans that have been imposed over recent years, not to mention saving you money if you have a water meter.

 Attached to greenhouse guttering or installed at the bottom of a drainpipe on your house or garage, the water that's collected is easily tapped and transferred to a watering can.
-Lots of acid loving plants such as camellias and azaleas will prefer this rainwater to tap water.

 Any overflow can be redirected to a drain or you could set up a system where excess water is transferred to another butt.